-Today, Venezuela, which is literally rationing the use of hair dryers and consumption of sugar, is a failed, broke state that thought socialism would save it.
+Today, Venezuela, which is literally rationing the use of hair dryers and consumption of sugar, is a failed, broke state that thought socialism would save it (you think they teach about free markets and capitalism in Venezuelan schools?).
 Nevertheless, one of the three remaining American presidential candidates (#feelthebern) is running on the same ideas responsible for Venezuela’s collapse.
 And he’s surging in popularity among Millennials! (indoctrinated in American universities)

 Thought Police: In 1984, censorship was extreme.
 The country was filled with spies for Big Brother whose job was to infiltrate social groups and seek out dissenters of the party.
 People were imprisoned for thinking in a manner Big Brother didn’t approve of.

 Look at today… censorship and spying are out of control.
 From Net Neutrality to Facebook suppressing Conservative content, we are being muzzled.
 What’s worse, US Attorney General Loretta Lynch stated in March that the DOJ has discussed prosecuting climate change deniers!
 Imagine – right or wrong – being charged for an opinion.
 Don’t forget about the NSA spying on billions of emails, phone calls and text messages of ordinary Americans… free speech is under attack.